Using Lambda's Managed Slurm#

 solve multiplication problems.
 All examples print the hostnames of the compute

-nodes where nvidia-smi -L
+nodes where nvidia-smi -L was executed.

 The examples should be run on the MSlurm cluster login node.

-to run nvidia-smi -L
+Using sbatch to run nvidia-smi -L#

 -